satya2009rta/pestel/README.md

 ## Usage
 The executable files are generated and stored in the folder `./build/`.
 Usage of each executables are described below.

 `compute` computes a winning strategy template for a parity game.
-It requires stdin input which is the description of a parity game in pgsolver format; and outputs the result to stdout.
+It requires stdin input which is the description of a parity game in extended HOA or pgsolver format; and outputs the result to stdout.

 `compose` computes a (partial) winning region and a winning strategy template for that region for a generalized parity game.
-It requires stdin input which is the description of a generalized parity game in pgsolver format; and outputs the result to stdout.
+It requires stdin input which is the description of a generalized parity game in extended HOA or pgsolver format; and outputs the result to stdout.

-`hoa2pg` converts a parity game in extended HOA format to pgsolver format.
-It requires one stdin input which is the description of a parity game in extended HOA format; and outputs the game in pgsolver format to stdout.

 `pg2gpg` converts a parity game to genralized parity game by using standard method to convert parity games to Streett games.
-It requires stdin input which is the description of a parity game in pgsolver format; and outputs the result game in pgsolver format to stdout.
+It requires stdin input which is the description of a parity game in extended HOA or pgsolver format; and outputs the result game in pgsolver format to stdout.

 `pg2randgpg` converts a parity game to several genralized parity games by adding a number of random parity objective to a game graph.
-It requires three command-line arguments: (1) filename that contains description of a parity game in pgsolver format, (2) number of parity objectives, (3) maximum priority of the parity objectives; and outputs the result game in pgsolver format to stdout.
+It requires three command-line arguments: (1) filename that contains description of a parity game in extended HOA or pgsolver format, (2) number of parity objectives, (3) maximum priority of the parity objectives; and outputs the result game in pgsolver format to stdout.